Strangebrewer/build-script/README.md

 I make no claims regarding:
 - the viability of this code as a base for your projects
 - the security of the authentication
+- the elegance of this code
-- the elegance and charm of this code
+- the elegance and charm of the author

 I make no claims about this code at all except that it works when I run it.

 ## Setup
-If you want to try it out, just clone the repo, open the `file_content` folder, copy the `.env.example` file into a `.env` file, substituting your own values for the example values.
+If you want to try it out just clone the repo, open the `file_content` folder, and copy the `.env.example` file into a `.env` file, substituting your own values for the example values.

 You'll also need to have Node installed for this to work.